mosra/m.css/doc/documentation/python.rst

                                     cross-linked types
 :py:`property.summary`              Doc summary
+:py:`property.content`              Detailed documentation, if any :py:`property.exceptions`           List of exceptions raised when accessing
+                                    this property.
+Same as
+                                    :py:`function.exceptions` described in
+                                    `function properties`_.
-:py:`property.content`              Detailed documentation, if any :py:`property.is_gettable`          If the property is gettable :py:`property.is_settable`          If the property is settable :py:`property.is_deletable`         If the property is deletable with :py:`del`
+:py:`property.is_gettable`          If the property is gettable :py:`property.is_settable`          If the property is settable :py:`property.is_deletable`         If the property is deletable with :py:`del`